 Views and view corridors to the mountains, river environs and the old residential town provide a very important contribution to the unique character and setting of Arrowtown's Town Centre.
-These views between buildings or from public open spaces, streets and lanes need to be respected.
-Key Arrowtown views have been identified within Plan 3 to this guidance, however all views in relation to a development need to be assessed as others may also be important.
+These views between buildings or from public open spaces, streets and lanes should be respected.
+Key Arrowtown views have been identified within Plan 3 to this guidance, however all views in relation to a development should be assessed as others may also be important.